 Exploring the town – Linlithgow Museum / Linlithgow Palace & Loch / Union Canal.

 Private reception at local art gallery with an opportunity to meet local artists

-After a morning studio session day tour to the picturesque fishing villages on the east coast, which have inspired many artists: Elie, Pittenweem, Anstruther, possibly St Andrews (lunch and dinner not included)
+After a morning studio session day tour to the picturesque fishing villages on the east coast, which have inspired many artists: Elie, Pittenweem, Anstruther, possibly St Andrews (lunch included)

 Day 9 – 24 Sept: Departure

 Nearer the time, once local events programmes are available, we may build in items to further enrich the itinerary, such as a folk music night or interesting exhibitions.

 We’re delighted that Scottish artist Nicky Sanderson will be accompanying you and representing Wild at Art on this creative adventure.
 As well as being an inspiring artist and tutor herself, Nicky is also an experienced tour guide full of stories about Scotland and its history, which she’s keen to share with you.
 Learn more about Nicky and her own work here.